Mati5241/mirror-app/README.md

 # Magic Mirror

-I made magic mirror for my girlfriend.
-It's venetian mirror with tablet inside.
+Venetian mirror with tablet inside.
 It shows random text from the array, but if there are tasks to be completed on the current day, the mirror displays these tasks

 ![image](https://github.com/Mati5241/mirror-app/assets/143203781/67c13b4f-8edb-4782-af75-eef832ba290e)